 Live Protocols Allow Automatic HTTP Push input Automatically creates an HTTP Push input without the need to define it in the Input screen.
-Allow Automatic HTTP Pull output Automatically creates an HTTP Pull output without the need to define it in the Output screen.
-This works in tandem with Zixi Feeder (Remote HTTP Pull Output setting, which enables sending a Zixi-protected stream to Zixi Broadcaster and then Zixi Broadcaster automatically outputs the stream as HTTP Pull) and SDK (which includes a zixi_http_pull_out_config option).
-By enabling this option, the HTTP Pull streams will be automatically created as they arrive into Zixi Broadcaster and displayed in the Output screen.
-RTMP Server Enable RTMP Server Enables Zixi Broadcaster to handle incoming RTMP streams.
-RTMP Server Port The port through which the RTMP stream will be transmitted.
+Allow Automatic HTTP Pull output Allow Automatic Allow Automatic Allow Automatic Broadcaster and output without the need to define it in the output output stream with Zixi Feeder (Remote HTTP Pull Output Stream to Zixi Broadcaster and Jixi Broadcaste RTMP Server Enable RTMP Server Enables Zixi Broadcaster to handle incoming RTMP streams.
+RTMP Server Port Port The port through which the RTMP stream will be transmitted.
 Default: 1935 Allow Automatic RTMP Input Automatically creates an RTMP input without the need to define it in the Input screen.
 Allow Automatic RTMP Output Automatically creates an RTMP output without the need to define it in the Output screen.
 This works in tandem with Zixi Feeder (Remote RTMP Output setting, which enables sending a Zixi-protected stream to Zixi Broadcaster and then Zixi Broadcaster automatically outputs the stream as RTMP) and SDK (which includes a zixi_rtmp_out_config option).
 By enabling this option, the RTMP streams will be automatically created as they arrive into Zixi Broadcaster and displayed in the Output screen.